MeowIce/LidDock/README.md

 Intelligent macOS-style Clamshell Mode for Windows 11 laptops.

-Still opening Control Panel -> Hardware and Sound -> Power Options -> "Choose what closing the lid does" twice every single day like it is 2006?
-Still baking your laptop in your backpack because you forgot to revert "Do Nothing" back to "Sleep" before unplugging?
+Still opening `Control Panel` -> `Hardware and Sound` -> `Power Options` -> `Choose what closing the lid does` twice every single day like it is 2006 ?
+Still baking your laptop because you forgot to revert "Do Nothing" back to "Sleep" before unplugging ?
+Hell nah

 LidDock solves this forever.
-Set it and forget it.
+Just set it and forget it.
+It will do its job.

 <img width="768" height="682" alt="{B180C15C-AC30-4674-B2F1-CCC87FE37F4D}" src="https://github.com/user-attachments/assets/0a05387a-2531-42a2-8b32-9c01c230185b" />